 Residual Liquid Insectides - Spray Future Nesting Areas

-D-Fense SC leaves no visible residue while Cyper WP (wettable-powder) may leave a powder-film like residue seen against dark surfaces.
+LambdaStar Ultra Cap 9.7 leaves no visible residue while Cyper WSP (wettable-powder) may leave a powder-film like residue seen against dark surfaces.

 - Cyper WSP - residual spray to treat and prevent furture nesting sites.